comp210ss2/comp210ss2.github.io/syllabus.md

 If your final exam score exceeds a quiz score, I will replace one or two (depending on how many quizzes we have this semester) of the lowest quiz scores with your final exam score.

+### Quiz regrade policy

+Regrade requests for quizzes are available through Gradescope for at least three days following the return of the graded assessment.
+Regrade requests will not be available for the final exam.

 ## Course policies

 You get four "late days" in total during the semester.
 You may use a late day to submit a programming assignment after the deadline via Gradescope.
 You may only use late days in one-day increments (no partial late days), and you may use only one late day per assignment.
 If you submit an assignmnent late after running out of late days, you will receive no credit for the submission.
 Please submit your assignments on time and save your late days for extraordinary situations.
 Please contact me in advance if there are extenuating circumstances that may warrant an exception to this policy.